Internal Enumeration & Lateral Movement

 Enumeration using BloodHound

-Linux: Collect Data using the BloodHound Python Collector:
+Linux: Collect data using the BloodHound Python Collector:

-sudo bloodhound-python -u 'username' -p 'password' -ns 172.16.5.5 -d example.local -c all
+sudo bloodhound-python --zip -c All -d example.domain -u 'username' -p 'password' -ns nameserver-ipWindows: Collect data:

 using SharpHound Collector:

-.\SharpHound.exe -c All --zipfilename NAME
+.\SharpHound.exe -c All --zipfilename NAMEUsing SharpHound.ps1:

-followed byInvoke-Bloodhound -collectionmethod all -domain example.test -ldapuser validuserldap -ldappass hispass
+Import-Module .\SharpHound.ps1followed byInvoke-Bloodhound -collectionmethod all -domain example.test -ldapuser validuserldap -ldappass hispass

-Run the local Neo4J instance:
+Run the local Neo4J instance using

-Enumerate the active directory environment using the bloodhound GUI and Cipher Queries:
+neo4j startand login using the credentials you provided during the setup, then runbloodhoundand, finally, upload the ZIP Files obtained by runningbloodhound.pyEnumerate the active directory environment using the bloodhound GUI and Cipher Queries:

 Bloodhound Cipher Queries - Useful Resource: https://hausec.com/2019/09/09/bloodhound-cypher-cheatsheet/